agile-ts/documentation/docs/quick_start/React.md

 ```ts
 const App = new Agile();
 ```
-But what is this Agile Instance and why do we need it?
+But what is this _Agile Instance_ and why do we need it to create a State?
 Simply put, the Agile Instance is the brain of AgileTs and manages all our States.
 It should be noted that it does not store the States; It only manages them.
 Each State has an Instance of the `Agile Class`, for example, to ingest its changes into the `runtime`.